 The foster care agency will complete another form (form DCF-F-CFS0117) and may request additional information and/or permission to view the damage.
 The agency will then forward all of the materials to the Department of Children and Families for review.
 The DCF-F-CFS2198, Foster Parent Insurance Program Checklist, will give additional information on filing the claim.
 Your worker or placing agency will need to determine the IV-E federal eligibility of the child.

 You will also need to submit proof that your private insurance will not cover any of the damages or loss by sending a current copy of a letter from your insurance agent.

 In addition, the Department is only able to reimburse foster parents for parts or section of a set of items.
-For example, if a couch is damaged beyond repair and it is part of a set of a love section and chairs, we are only able to reimburse for the couch that is damaged.
+For example, if a couch is damaged beyond repair and it is part of a set of a love seat and chairs, we are only able to reimburse for the couch that is damaged.

 Is there a deductible?

-If your claim is for less than $100, you should file it with your social worker in case you have another claim within the same fiscal year.
+If your claim is for less than $100, you should file it with your agency in case you have another claim within the same fiscal year.
 For example, if you have a claim in August for $50 and another in January for $150, the $100 would be deducted from the total of both claims.

 How long before I receive my claim check?